shrijitmore/passkey-lazorkit-demo/README.md

 >
 > **First time setup:** Next.js will automatically generate self-signed certificates.
 Your browser will show a security warning - click "Advanced" → "Proceed to localhost" to continue.
 This is safe for local development.

-### First Steps
+### First Steps (3 Minutes to Success!)

-1. **Connect with Passkey**: Click "Connect with Passkey" and authenticate with your device's biometric (Face ID, Touch ID, or Windows Hello)
+1. **🔐 Connect with Passkey** - Click "Connect with Passkey" and use Face ID/Touch ID/Windows Hello
-2. **Get Devnet SOL**: Visit [Solana Faucet](https://faucet.solana.com) and request SOL to your wallet address
+2. **💰 Get Devnet SOL** - Visit [Solana Faucet](https://faucet.solana.com) and request SOL to your wallet
-3. **Send Transaction**: Navigate to Wallet page and transfer SOL to any address - just approve with your passkey!
+3. **🚀 Send Your First Transaction** - Go to Wallet page, enter an address, and approve with your passkey!

+**That's it!** You just sent a transaction without a seed phrase.
+Welcome to the future of Web3. 🎉

 ### SDK Installation & Configuration